Fierce-Leo/AzureDevopsTerraformFusion/Terraform Files Post Terraform MV/AssessmentSwissRe - MV/TROUBLESHOOTING.md

 - Use `terraform state list` to confirm resource addresses.
 - If a module refactor changed addresses, use `terraform state mv` to align state to code.

+### Virtual Network
+- Provide unique addresses & CIDR for Vnet & Subnet to avoid overlapping in Future
+- Make sure to delegate the subnet for WebApp Vnet Integration else Azure blocks the web app from using the subnet for VNet integration.